 If the document is opened with the Simple Markup option enabled and you click on the left sidebar vertical lines near where changes were made at, it will turn it automatically in Word 2019 into All Markup being shown.
 The small vertical bars near the lines changes were made to should remain red when the Simple Markup option is enabled, but will turn grey or black when clicked on or the All Markup option is enabled from the drop-down menu.

-Text should be color-coded by each user making their changes to the document and either underlined for added text to the document or crossed out for deleted text.
+Text should be color-coded by each user making their changes to the document and either underlined for added text to the document or crossed out for deleted text showing whether an additive or a subtractive change has been made.
 You can select the line again to return to Simple Markup.
 Also of note, comments are shown by small speech bubbles on the right sidebar of the document.

 However, instead of the way it works above by default in the latest version of Word 2019, some slight adjustments or differences may be present depending on the versions of Word (even within 2019 there were many updates) or versions of the OS you may be using.
 In one version, I tested, I had to hover the mouse on the body of the text to see the change made rather than on the right sidebar while the vertical line on the left sidebar could turn on or off the visibility of changes.